AGProjects/sylkrtc.js/API.md

   `oldState` and `newState` indicate the previous and current state respectively.
 Possible states:
     * received: the message was received
     * pending: the message is pending delivery
-    * delivered: the message has been delivered
+    * delivered: the message has been delivered, for direct messages it means an IMDN `delivered` was received
+    * accepted: only valid in direct messages, the message was accepted for delivery
+    * diplayed: only valid in direct messages, the message was displayed, an IMDN `dsiplay` was received
     * failed: something went wrong, either it is not delivered, or it could not be sent